-Light needs.
 The amount of water and humidity sun-loving houseplants may want varies, but the amount of sunlight they crave doesn’t.
 For most of them, five hours is the minimum amount of light they want, and up to 12 hours is ideal.

 If your plant is not growing and thriving, it may not be getting enough light, especially if the light coming in is filtered by buildings and trees.
 If so, move the plant closer to the window to increase the amount of light it receives.

-Jade plants do best in well-draining soil; indoor temperatures of 65 to 75 degrees Fahrenheit (18 to 24 degrees Celsius), or higher, during the day and 50 to 55 degrees Fahrenheit (10 to 13 degrees Celsius) at night; and lower humidity levels.
+Jade plants do best in well-draining soil; indoor temperatures of 65 to 75 degrees Fahrenheit (18 to 24 degrees Celsius) or higher during the day and 50 to 55 degrees Fahrenheit (10 to 13 degrees Celsius) at night; and lower humidity levels.

 If the leaves turn brown, your plant may be getting too much sun; this is a more common problem for variegated varieties.
 Powdery mildew may be a problem if air circulation is poor; pinch off any damaged or discolored leaves.
 You can also pinch off stems to encourage bushiness.
 Wipe down leaves periodically with a damp cloth or spray lightly with water to remove dust.

-Other succulents: You have your pick, but some favorites include aloe vera, hens-and-chicks, paddle plant and living stones.
+Other succulents: You have your pick, but some favorites include aloe vera, hens-and-chicks, paddle plant, and living stones.

-Culinary basic.
 Having herbs year-round doesn’t require a patch of land and a warm-winter climate.
 Most will do well in a sunny window.
 If that south-facing window also happens to be in the kitchen, the cook will be happy as well.